-Even though police concluded that his death was an accident, there are theories that Lee was intentionally killed.
-When Lee’s father died, similar rumors posited that the Chinese mafia had orchestrated the incident.
+Even though police concluded that Brandon Lee’s death was an accident, there are theories that Lee was intentionally killed.
+When Bruce Lee died, similar rumors posited that the Chinese mafia had orchestrated the incident.
 These rumors remain just that.

 Another rumor that has persisted is that the crew used the scene in which Lee died in the actual movie.
 This is false.
 Instead, CGI was used to help complete the film.

 Meanwhile, the actor who fired the fatal shot would never truly recover.

 “It absolutely wasn’t supposed to happen,” Massee said in a 2005 interview.
 It was the first time he publicly spoke about the incident.